L-F-A/TriDiag-Solver/README.md

     ud=np.random.rand(n-1)
     b=np.random.rand(n)

-    #Of course TriDiagSo has been imported already from where it is
+    #Of course TriDiagSol has been imported already from where it is
     TD=TriDiagSol()

     xhat=TD.solve(ld,d,ud,b)